Graduate Research & Development Sessions (GRaDS)

-This seminar is organized by the Department of Anthropology.
-All graduate students present their research results in the seminar during the second half of their programs.
+This Graduate Research & Development Sessions are organized by the Department of Anthropology.
+All graduate students present their research results in the sessions during the second half of their programs.
+Some of the sessions will focus on professional and career development.
 Time permitting, faculty members and guest speakers may also present papers on their ongoing research in anthropology.
-Upon completion of four terms of the seminar, this will be recorded as a milestone on the student's academic record.
+Upon completion of four terms of GRaDS, this will be recorded as a milestone on the student's academic record.

-Upon successful completion of the seminar, students will:
+Upon successful completion of the graduate research & development sessions, students will:

 • Be familiar with the current research of colleagues and faculty members.